 Leading a troop of kindergarteners can be overwhelming for some.
-Organizationally, we need to remove systemic barriers preventing them from excelling in the role and enjoying it themselves.
+Organizationally, we need to remove systemic barriers preventing them from excelling in and enjoying the role themselves.

 A straightforward training system with staff support will result in girls getting the most from the Girl Scout program and troop leaders remaining in the volunteer positions for longer periods of time.
 Research has shown organizations that provide volunteer support and training are not as prone to volunteer retention problems (Garner and Garner, 2010).
 A coordinated training program for Girl Scout troop leaders, such as GSU, could lead to volunteer retention and satisfaction.

-The results of the annual “Girl Scout Voices” survey confirms the need for such a system.
+The annual “Girl Scout Voices” survey results confirm the need for such a system.
 Survey results revealed 22.3% of troop leaders do not feel ready to manage troop dynamics after completing new leader training (personal communication).
 Specifically, troop leaders cited feeling unqualified to manage the girls’ behavior, the troop bank account, and tricky relationships with parents as significant pain points (personal communication).
-Traditionally, some service units (groups of volunteers in a local community) offer training events covering these topics as does the annual Girl Scout volunteer conference.
-However, the survey confirms these episodic learning opportunities are not satisfying the need across the forty-seven counties the organization serves.
+Traditionally, some service units (groups of volunteers in a local community) offer training events covering these topics, as does the annual Girl Scout volunteer conference.
+However, the survey confirms these episodic learning opportunities are not satisfying the need of the forty-seven counties the organization serves.

 A Viable Solution

-The Girl Scout Leadership Experience (or the GSLE) offers girls a chance to discover new things, connect with others and make the world better by taking constructive action with what they learn in troop time.
+The Girl Scout Leadership Experience (or the GSLE) offers girls a chance to discover new things, connect with others, and improve the world by taking constructive action with what they learn in troop time.
 GSU translates the Girl Scout mission and the (GSLE) into implementable troop activities and practices.
 Furthermore, troop leaders will learn to manage their resources wisely by responsibly handling troop funds and creative parent involvement techniques.

 The GSU Learning Environment

 Since all Girl Scout councils across the country have transitioned to a learning management system called GSLearn, the timing for the GSU program is ideal.
 GSLearn enables the organization to design countless learning paths and modules volunteers can access twenty-four hours a day at their convenience.
-The system tracks course completion automates grading processes, issues reminders, and learning assessments to enhance retention and learning transfer.
-Learning transfer is an important part of ensuring the troop leaders will be able to apply what they learn to troop management (Foley & Kaiser, 2013).
+The system tracks course completion and automates grading processes, issues, reminders, and learning assessments to enhance retention and learning transfer.
+Learning transfer is an important part of ensuring that troop leaders can apply what they learn to troop management (Foley & Kaiser, 2013).
 The system also has moderated private chat rooms leaders can use to communicate with other leaders and Girl Scout council staff.
 For course design, the organization already has a license for Articulate 360 software will be used to create interactive and responsive content for GSU.

 Program Goals and Objectives

-One of the two GSU program goals is troop leaders learning how to craft challenging, engaging, age-appropriate troop experiences for girls utilizing the Girl Scout program portfolio.
-Secondly, they will be trained in the basics of troop management including, but not limited to, time management, overseeing funds, and working effectively with parents.
+One of the two GSU program goals is for troop leaders to learn how to craft challenging, engaging, age-appropriate troop experiences for girls utilizing the Girl Scout program portfolio.
+Secondly, they will be trained in the basics of troop management, including, but not limited to, time management, overseeing funds, and working effectively with parents.

 Program objectives in order of importance:

-- Organize a focus group of troop leaders to share insight on their onboarding experience and the knowledge gaps that impacted their ability to effectively facilitate the program.
+- Organize a focus group of troop leaders to share insight on their onboarding experience and the knowledge gaps that impacted their ability to facilitate the program effectively.